MattHuckins/LEMSv2-GPS/README.md

 // added '#define _BV(bit) (1 << (bit))' to RTClibExtended.h

-  -This one line of code must be added to the RTClibExtended.h file to fix a known issue with a bit shift.
+  - This one line of code must be added to the RTClibExtended.h file to fix a known issue with a bit shift.

 ## Known issues

-  -If you attempt to set the time in a completely indoor location, void of windows, the time will be set to 01/01/2000.
+  - If you attempt to set the time in a completely indoor location, void of windows, the time will be set to 01/01/2000.

-  -It was randomly observed that the SD card failed initialize and properly store the data in 1 of the 30 trail runs prior to the write up.
+  - It was randomly observed that the SD card failed initialize and properly store the data in 1 of the 30 trail runs prior to the write up.
 Research on forums indicates that the default SD library has been observed to behave unusually.

   -The SD.begin must be called twice or the initialization fails, which leads me to believe that either the SD library has a conflict, or the RX pin that was remapped from the A2 pin printed on the microcontroller may be used by the computer for an unknown process.
 However, the version included is stable

 ## Items to be selected

-  -Controllable voltage regulator to be controlled by digital pin 4 for the powering on and off of the GPS module.
+  - Controllable voltage regulator to be controlled by digital pin 4 for the powering on and off of the GPS module.

-  -how many location points are desired by the user (adjust the for loop size and the size of the lists being stored in the defined function on lines : 179, 356, 370 )
+  - how many location points are desired by the user (adjust the for loop size and the size of the lists being stored in the defined function on lines : 179, 356, 370 )

 ## Future recommnendations